DAAK543/azure-database-migration571/README.md

-- Right-click on MaintenancePlans and select Maintenance Plan Wizard and click next as per image below.
+- Right-click on MaintenancePlans and select Maintenance Plan Wizard and click Next as per image below.